nicolasjhampton/python_tutorial_game_project/blog/step5.md

 Oh, that's right.
 Well, how do you do that?
 Basically you receive a request at a url, and then send anything at all back.
 This ain't rocket science.
-This is about as simple as it gets.
+This is about as simple as it gets, and we want it to be.
 I'm going to

 - Import the Flask class from the flask module,